 This is possible in locations where needles and sharps have been left out or simply discarded inappropriately.
-Security Services should be contacted if anyone identifies a needle (or other sharps) in a non-laboratory setting.
+Community Safety Services should be contacted if anyone identifies a needle (or other sharps) in a non-laboratory setting.
 Never attempt to pick up the item or move it with bare hands.
-Contact Security and await their arrival.
+Contact Community Safety and await their arrival.

 Dealing with surfaces that have been contaminated with bodily fluids